- This event has passed.

 Since 2016, local creative hub ‘Adamstown Arts’ has been supporting both ‘The [Y] Project’ and ‘Lo-Fi’.
 These two initiatives aim to bring live, local, contemporary music to Newcastle to youth and people of all ages, respectively.
 Lo-Fi aims to make a positive contribution to the Newcastle Music and Arts community, and attempt to break down walls of segregation through the means of live music.

-This year, Newcastle Music Festival will feature a special Lo-Fi event that will see national artist Imbi the Girl come to join forces with local bands, Shrimp, Hey Universe, Flight Hawk and Cherry Stain.
+This year, Newcastle Music Festival will feature a special Lo-Fi event that will see national artist Imbi the Girl come to join forces with local bands, Shrimp, Hey Universe, She’s My You and Cherry Stain.

 Imbi the Girl